openbsd/src/gnu/llvm/llvm/docs/NewPassManager.rst

       AM.getResult<ModuleAnalysisManagerCGSCCProxy>(InitialC, CG);
   FooAnalysisResult *AR = MAMProxy.getCachedResult<FooAnalysis>(M);

-Getting direct access to an outer level IR analysis manager is not allowed.
+Asking for a cached and immutable outer level IR analysis works via ``getCachedResult()``, but getting direct access to an outer level IR analysis manager to compute an outer level IR analysis is not allowed.
+This is for a couple reasons.

+The first reason is that running analyses across outer level IR in inner level IR passes can result in quadratic compile time behavior.
+For example, a module analysis often scans every function and allowing function passes to run a module analysis may cause us to scan functions a quadratic number of times.
+If passes could keep outer level analyses up to date rather than computing them on demand this wouldn't be an issue, but that would be a lot of work to ensure every pass updates all outer level analyses, and so far this hasn't been necessary and there isn't infrastructure for this (aside from function analyses in loop passes as described below).
+Self-updating analyses that gracefully degrade also handle this problem (e.g. GlobalsAA), but they run into the issue of having to be manually recomputed somewhere in the optimization pipeline if we want precision, and they block potential future concurrency.

-This is to keep in mind potential future pass concurrency, for example parallelizing function passes over different functions in a CGSCC or module.
+The second reason is to keep in mind potential future pass concurrency, for example parallelizing function passes over different functions in a CGSCC or module.
 Since passes can ask for a cached analysis result, allowing passes to trigger outer level analysis computation could result in non-determinism if concurrency was supported.
-Therefore a pass running on inner level IR cannot change the state of outer level IR analyses.
-Another limitation is that outer level IR analyses that are used must be immutable, or else they could be invalidated by changes to inner level IR.
+A related limitation is that outer level IR analyses that are used must be immutable, or else they could be invalidated by changes to inner level IR.
 Outer analyses unused by inner passes can and often will be invalidated by changes to inner level IR.
 These invalidations happen after the inner pass manager finishes, so accessing mutable analyses would give invalid results.

-The exception to the above is accessing function analyses in loop passes.
+The exception to not being able to access outer level analyses is accessing function analyses in loop passes.
+Loop passes often use function analyses such as the dominator tree.
 Loop passes inherently require modifying the function the loop is in, and that includes some function analyses the loop analyses depend on.
 This discounts future concurrency over separate loops in a function, but that's a tradeoff due to how tightly a loop and its function are coupled.
-To make sure the function analyses loop passes use are valid, they are manually updated in the loop passes to ensure that invalidation is not necessary.
+To make sure the function analyses that loop passes use are valid, they are manually updated in the loop passes to ensure that invalidation is not necessary.
 There is a set of common function analyses that loop passes and analyses have access to which is passed into loop passes as a ``LoopStandardAnalysisResults`` parameter.
-Other function analyses are not accessible from loop passes.
+Other mutable function analyses are not accessible from loop passes.

 As with any caching mechanism, we need some way to tell analysis managers when results are no longer valid.
 Much of the analysis manager complexity